craigulliott/platformer/docs/generated/models/associations/belongs_to.md

 foreign\_model (required Class)
 :   The Model class which this Model belongs to.

+as (optional Symbol)
+:   An optional name for this association, if a name is not provided then a default will be used based off the name of the foreign model.

 local\_column\_names (optional [Symbol])
 :   Override the default behaviour of generating a new column on this model, and specify the name of one or more existing columns to use instead.